kmjones1979/ansible-playbooks/etc/ansible/playbooks/coreos-cluster/README.md

 Below are the commands needed to generate SSL certificates for this deployment.
 More details: https://coreos.com/kubernetes/docs/latest/openssl.html

-Create a custom OpenSSL configuration
+Create a custom OpenSSL configuration.

+<sub>Note: The variables for IP.1 and IP.2 are explained below under "Variables" </sub>
 ```
 # ./openssl.cnf